 - Fully multi-coated — multiple layers are applied to all air-to-glass surfaces

-In terms of cost, top-quality binoculars are not cheap.
-However, perhaps more so than with any other piece of your hunting equipment, you do get what you pay for when it comes to optics.
-Expect to pay anywhere between $200 and $2,000 for quality binoculars.
-The rule of thumb when it comes to optics is to buy the best that you can afford.
+The rule of thumb when it comes to optics is to buy the best that you can afford, but don't be surprised if that range is $200-$2,000.
 You won't regret it.
 Not only are high-quality optics clearer and brighter, but they won't cause headaches or eye fatigue from hours of glassing the way that cheap optics can, and they will last several lifetimes.

 What else do you get for this money?
 Many binoculars are rubber-armored, to provide some shock absorbing protection against scratches and bumps in the field, and it also makes them quieter to carry and more comfortable to hold.
 Top quality models are waterproof, fogproof and shockproof, through the use of O-ring seals and nitrogen gas filling or purging.